IsoNet-cryoET/IsoNet/tutorial/IsoNet_Tutorial_v1_2.md

 Where \"folder_name\" is the folder containing subparticles.
 The default output star file is \"subtomo.star\".

-And the \"cube_size\" is size of the cubic volumes used for training.
+And the \"cube_size\" is the size of the cubic volumes used for training.
-This values is smaller than the size of subtomogram and should be divisible by 8, eg. 64, 96.
+This value is smaller than the size of subtomograms and should be divisible by 8, eg. 64, 96.
 If this value isn't set, \"cube_size\" is automatically determined as int(subtomo_size / 1.5 + 1)//16 \* 16